Amaroq7/SPMod/CONTRIBUTING.md

 ### Code style
 #### General
-- tabs for indentation (length: 4),
+- spaces for indentation (length: 4),
 - line's length can not exceed 120 characters.

 #### Naming conventions